Sightseeing in Budapest

 The core of the ancient town, the Castle District is guarding some of the most important historical monuments.
 Visitors entering the area of restored Baroque buildings and neo-Classic mansions feel transported back in time.
 Passing through the charming, narrow streets one can discover dwelling houses.
 These have craved gothic door and window frames, frescoes or upper floors projecting on arches and niches with seats in the doorway.

 The centre of the district is the Trinity Square (Szentháromság tér) with the Baroque Trinity Statue in the middle.
-It was erected by the citizens in 1709, as thanksgiving to God for saving them from the plague.
+In fact, it was erected by the citizens in 1709, as thanksgiving to God for saving them from the plague.

 Next to it stands the most beautiful gothic temple of Hungary.
 Officially called as the Church of Our Lady (Hungary’s patron saint is the Virgin Mary), more commonly referred to as the Matthias Church (popularly named after the greatest Hungarian king, Matthias Corvinus).
-However, it was considerably redesigned and built over the centuries, new parts were added, others destructed by the rulers.
-Three times it served as crowning church, and several royal weddings were held in it.
-Its unique features are magnificent inside and out.
-From the outside the most breathtaking part is undisputable 80 meters (260 ft.) high stone-laced Gothic tower, while by entering the church visitors are instantly impressed by the wide hall area and the arches of the side aisles.
+However, rulers considerably redesigned and built it over the centuries, adding new parts and destroying others.
+It served as a crowning church three times, and several royal weddings took place in it.
+Its magnificent features are evident inside and out.
+The most breathtaking part from the outside is undeniably the 80-meter (260 ft.) high stone-laced Gothic tower, while visitors entering the church are instantly impressed by the wide hall area and the arches of the side aisles.

 Fishermen’s Bastion